(Full time / Part time) 2022 start

 You’ll learn the techniques behind cutting-edge data collection and analysis that help improve the air quality of our cities and the wellbeing of your fellow citizens.
 You’ll also study environmental research techniques to help develop transport networks founded on robust evidence, sustainable and equitable principles, state-of-the-art modelling, accurate data analysis, and a profound understanding of human psychology.

-Gain hands-on experience using state-of-the-art monitoring tools to measure vehicle emissions and evaluate data
+- Gain hands-on experience using state-of-the-art monitoring tools to measure vehicle emissions and evaluate data.

-Work with sophisticated models used to design traffic systems and pollution controls that can help reduce harm to people and the environment
+- Work with sophisticated models used to design traffic systems and pollution controls that can help reduce harm to people and the environment.

-The wider programme team is made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.
+- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics from the Institute for Transport Studies with an international reputation (members of our team advise European and national governments on emissions control) and who have extensive expertise across a variety of transport disciplines.

-Online taster course
+Join our online taster course

 Course content

-Throughout this course, you will study modules that address many of the key issues currently facing transport industry professionals.
+Throughout this course, you'll study modules that address many of the key issues currently facing transport industry professionals.
 A selection of core modules will provide you with a holistic overview of transport problems and approaches to policy formulation.
 You’ll also be able to choose from a wide range of optional modules, allowing you to develop more specialised skills and tailor your degree towards your preferred career interests.

 Course structure